 Train is crazy expensive if you do not book long in advance.
 Bus is cheaper and takes you almost everywere.
 For longer journeys i recommend going by air.
 Sweden is a long country and you can get good deals.
 Especially between the big cities.

 But i agree with the rest.
 Renting a car is probably the cheapest and you will be able to see more off-the-beaten-track places.
-Make sure you get free milage when you rent and check out several car rental firms. almost 5 years ago
+Make sure you get free milage when you rent and check out several car rental firms. about 5 years ago